-For a given type environment $\Gamma$ and a policy $\mathcal{P}$ we define a class of error systems in the above definition.
-The first five error systems require that the send or the receive prefixes inside a system do not respect $\mathcal{P}$ .
-The first system is an error because it allows a input of private data inside a group hierarchy, where the corresponding group hierarchy in $\mathcal{P}$ does not include the read permission.
-Similarly, the second error system outputs private data and at the same time there is no update permission in the corresponding group hierarchy of $\mathcal{P}$ .
-Systems three and four deal with input and output of reference name without the reference and disseminate G $\lambda$ permissions, respectively, in the corresponding group hierarchy in $\mathcal{P}$ .
-The fifth error system requires that private data can be input along with access to its identity despite the lack of the readild permission in $\mathcal{P}$ .
+For a given type environment Γ and a policy \mathcal{P} we define a class of error systems in the above definition.
+The first five error systems require that the send or the receive prefixes inside a system do not respect \mathcal{P} .
+The first system is an error because it allows a input of private data inside a group hierarchy, where the corresponding group hierarchy in \mathcal{P} does not include the read permission.
+Similarly, the second error system outputs private data and at the same time there is no update permission in the corresponding group hierarchy of \mathcal{P} .
+Systems three and four deal with input and output of reference name without the reference and disseminate G λ permissions, respectively, in the corresponding group hierarchy in \mathcal{P} .
+The fifth error system requires that private data can be input along with access to its identity despite the lack of the readld permission in \mathcal{P} .
 The next error system defines a store process inside a group hierarchy with the store permission not in the corresponding policy hierarchy.
-A system is error with respect to aggregation if it aggregates stores of the same identity without the aggregate permission in the corresponding policy hierarchy.
-Private data usage are expressed via a matching construct.
-A usage error system occurs when a process inside a group hierarchy tries to match private data without the $usage{p}$ permission in the policy.
-Similarly, an identification error process occurs when there is a matching on private data and there is no identify $\{t\}$ permission defined by the policy.
-A system is an error with respect to a policy $\mathcal{P}$ if the number of output prefixes to references in its definition (counted with the countRef $(P, \Gamma, t)$ function) are more than the $\lambda$ in the disseminate $G \lambda$ permission of the policy's hierarchy.
-Finally, if a policy specifies that no data should be disseminated outside some group G, then a process should not be able to send private data links to groups that are not contained within the hierarchy of G.
+A system is error with respect to aggregation if it aggregates stores of the same identity without the aggregate permission in the corresponding policy hierarchy (clause (7)).
+Private data usage is expressed via a matching construct: A usage error system occurs when a process inside a group hierarchy tries to match private data without the usage(p) permission in the policy (clause (8)).
+Similarly, an identification error process occurs when there is a matching on private data and there is no identify{t} permission defined by the policy (clause (9)).
+A system is an error with respect to a policy \mathcal{P} if the number of output prefixes to references in its definition (counted with the countRef (P, Γ, t)) function) are more than the λ in the disseminate G λ permission of the policy's hierarchy (clause (10)).
+Finally, if a policy specifies that no data should be disseminated outside some group G, then a process should not be able to send private data links to groups that are not contained within the hierarchy of G (clause (11)).

-As expected, if a system is an error with respect to a policy $\mathcal{P}$ and an environment $\Gamma$ then its $\Theta$ -interface does not satisfy policy $\mathcal{P}$ :
+As expected, if a system is an error with respect to a policy \mathcal{P} and an environment Γ then its Θ -interface does not satisfy policy \mathcal{P} :

-Lemma 6.10.
-Let system S be an error system with respect to well formed policy $\mathcal{P}$ and typed environment $\Gamma$ .
-If $\Gamma \vdash S \triangleright \Theta$ then $\mathcal{P} \not\models \Theta$ .
+Lemma 6.13.
+Let system S be an error system with respect to a well formed policy \mathcal{P} and a type environment Γ .
+If $\Gamma \vdash S \triangleright \Theta$ then $\mathcal{P} \not\models \Theta$.

 Sketch.
-The proof is done on the definition of the error system.
-Each error system S its typed as:
+The proof is based on the definition of the error system.
+Each error system S is typed as:

-$\Gamma; \Lambda \vdash S \triangleright \Theta$
+$$\Gamma: \Lambda \vdash S \triangleright \Theta$$

-We then show that $\mathcal{P} \not\models \Theta$ .
+We then show that $\mathcal{P} \not\Vdash \Theta$.

-The proofs for all error systems is similar.
+The proofs for all error systems are similar.
 We give a typical case.
 Consider: